About Us

 -

-The Luffenholtz Fish Camp of 1950 (Current Exhibit)
+The Luffenholtz Fish Camp of 1950

 Barbara and Chuck Snell spent early honeymoon days in 1950 camping at Luffenholtz Beach.
 They became acquainted with the Yurok families surf fishing and drying…